Dragon Age II: Critical reception

-The game received generally positive reviews according to review aggregator Metacritic.
+The game received received "generally favorable" reviews according to review aggregator website Metacritic.
 Laidlaw admitted the team never expected the game to perform as well as Origins, but he thought the title would score higher.

 Several critics praised the game's combat noting it was faster than its predecessor.
 Joe Juba of Game Informer praised it for being "responsive" and believed the new system suited the game.
 IGN's Kristine Steimer praised the combat, which integrated action elements and tactical features together well, for being "entertaining" and "versatile".
 However, she found issues with the console controls' imprecision and AI weaknesses.
 Mike Sharkey of GameSpy described the gameplay as "smooth".
 He noted its improved user interface, and felt it was a "great fusion" of both action and strategic elements, though he remarked that deploying strategy is not as necessary as before.
 GamesRadar's Eric Neigher was disappointed by the "cumbersome" strategy system, which made the combat excessively straightforward.
 Rich McCormick of PC Gamer liked the game's talents and abilities, saying they are "exciting" to use.
 VanOrd appreciated its flexibility, though he thought it was streamlined, alongside the inventory management system.
 Both GameSpot's VanOrd and Juba noted there were issues with the third-person gameplay in the PC version.

 The game's storytelling attracted mixed responses.
 The use of an unreliable narrator was applauded for holding the story together in a cohesive manner by McCormick, and being entertaining by Steimer.
 Sharkey liked the three-act structure, comparing it to "historical fiction reads" that explores a "tumultuous period in a fully realized fantasy world".
 Neigher thought the three-act structure delivered a "compelling" story, and appreciated the game's writing, calling it a step-up from Origins.
 VanOrd disliked the game's storytelling, however, calling it a "downward turn" from Origins as it lacked a central goal that engaged players, thus making the story less epic than it should be.
 However, he remarked that there were "heartfelt moments", mostly associated with the game's sidequests and companions.
 Juba agreed with VanOrd on the story's shortcomings, saying that there was little tension or consequences in the main story, and it felt like several side-quests stitched together.
 However, he praised the scenarios for being creative and inventive.
 Both VanOrd and Eurogamer's Dan Whitehead noted the game drew inspiration from real-life events when the writing team created the setting and its cultural and political conflicts.
 Whitehead called it "a political game".